ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 ## Coding Keys

-Let's consider a small twist now.
-When fetching data from an API, especially one we don't control, it's usual to come across with payloads that use different styles such as camel case, snake case, uppercase, etc. Taking the previous JSON payload as an example, what happens if we are presented with this instead:
+Let's consider a small change now.
+When fetching data from an API, especially one we don't control, it's usual to come across with payloads that use different styles such as camel case, snake case, uppercase, etc. Taking the previous JSON payload as an example, what happens if we are presented with this instead?

 ```javascript
 {